 There was this one time when we had a client in Nairobi called GlaxoSmithKline and we were running multiple brands; FedEx, Lucozade, Ribenna and we had to do the media plans for like a year and present it in Nairobi.
 I kind of procrastinated on the task.
 Then I realized at the last moment that the meeting was in Nairobi the following morning and I was not done.
 Let me tell you, Robert, I sat in the office the entire night working.
 I then went home and changed, went to the airport went straight into a client meeting, made the presentation and after that, I had to return to Kampala.
 I was a junior staff and for us, it was an immediate return.
 I was exhausted.

 After the meeting, I found a cheap hotel and I just wanted to sleep.
-From that day, I learned what it means to deliver on client’s work on time.
+From that day, I learned what it means to deliver a client’s work on time.
 Today, I tell my team that everything is possible.
 You cannot tell me otherwise.
 That for me was a career-defining moment.

 RK: When you talk about your team now, tell me; I should have asked you this right away.
 What are you doing right now?